splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Set up an application framework
 =======================================

-Once you know which teams are participating in the pilot and collected their requirements, complete the following:
+Once you know which teams are participating in the pilot and have collected their requirements, complete the following:

 #. :ref:`Identify initial metric, trace, and log integrations <enable_integrations>` and enable them in the Splunk Observability Cloud
 #. :ref:`Identify a naming convention <convention-deploy>` for the deployment environments for Splunk Application Performance Monitoring (APM).